 Baymard Institute’s usability research on filtering found that a horizontal navigation placed on top of the content can perform better in many cases.

 In short: our usability study showed that a horizontal filtering and sorting toolbar is only appropriate for certain types of e-commerce sites – yet for those sites, it can significantly outperform the traditional left-hand filtering sidebar – Baymard Institute

 Horizontal navigation usually works well for e-Commerce websites that have fewer product filters, as this way users are less likely to overlook the filters.

 It’s always worth testing where to place the filtered navigation, as there can be big differences between conversion rates.
-The website of Crate&Barrel, a furniture and home decor retailer provides a nice example for a horizontally placed filtered navigation.
+The website of Crate&Barrel, a furniture, and home decor retailer provide a nice example for horizontally placed filtered navigation.

 2. Provide relevant filters